mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

 ### Setup and Usage
 #### Option 1: From GitHub(Clone)
 - **Note**:
-  - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Documents/) to control where the repo clones.
+  - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Downloads/ or cd ~/Documents/) to control where the repository clones.
   - If you skip this, it clones to your current directory.
-1. Clone the repo (if not already done): `git clone https://github.com/mariahcoleno/ImageAnnotationToolV2.git`
+1. Clone the repository: `git clone https://github.com/mariahcoleno/ImageAnnotationToolV2.git`
-2. Navigate to bounding_box_annotation directory: `cd ImageAnnotationToolV2/bounding_box_annotation/`
+2. Navigate to the bounding_box_annotation directory: `cd bounding_box_annotation/` (from the root of your cloned repository)
 3. Create virtual environment: `python3 -m venv venv`
 4. Activate virtual environment (from parent dir): `source venv/bin/activate`
 5. Install dependencies: `pip install -r requirements.txt`